sipeed/MaixPy/docs/doc/en/faq.md

 Additionally, if you just want to save a single page for offline viewing, you can press `Ctrl + P` on that page and select "Print as PDF" to save the page as a local PDF file.

+## When recording is set to non-blocking mode, no audio data is captured

+When recording in non-blocking mode on MaixCam2, after starting recording, you need to wait for the audio data preparation to complete before being able to obtain the data.
+Therefore, there should be an interval between two recording operations.
+For example, if you need to record 60ms of audio data, you can call the recording function again every 50ms.